dbuezas/arduino-web-uploader/readme.md

 - nano with old bootloader (most chinese clones)
 - pro mini

-## ~~Activating Web Serial API

-~~Until the Web Serial API is released officially, you have two options to enable it:

-~~1. **As a user** enable Experimental Web Platform Features in your browser chrome://flags/#enable-experimental-web-platform-features
-2. **As the owner of the webpage** you can get an API token from google (free and takes 5 minutes) so your users don't need to fiddle with flags.
-Learn more at https://web.dev/serial/#use
-~~- You can see the API token in the "origin-trial" meta tag here: https://github.com/dbuezas/arduino-web-uploader/blob/master/index.html
-  - API tokens are scoped to domains, so you'll need to get your own token for your own domain.

 ## The Web Serial API is available on all desktop platforms (Chrome OS, Linux, macOS, and Windows) in Chrome 89.

 ## Import directly into HTML